getzlab/lapdog/README.md

     - If you already have lapdog installed, you can upgrade it with `pip install --upgrade lapdog`
 2. (Optional) Enable the Lapdog User Interface:
+    - The UI runs locally by default.
+If you are installing Lapdog on a server, you'll need to set up an SSH tunnel for ports 4200 and 4201
     - Install `node` and `npm` if you don't already have them installed
+        - If you're on Mac OS, run `brew install node npm`
     - Run `lapdog ui --install`.
 This may take a while

 ## Usage